-- $\bullet\,$ id is an optional int and must be the same number as in the corresponding command - error_message is a string.
+- id is an optional int and must be the same number as in the corresponding command.
+It may be omitted if and only if it was omitted in the command. - ullet error_message is a string&.

 3.6 Standard Error Messages